drofmij/simple-ssi-blog/README.md

 **Features**

 - Simple(ish) blog
-- Article permalinks with mod rewrite ala: example.com/article/article-name
+- Blog Post permalinks with mod rewrite ala: example.com/blog/blog-name
 - Clean + Simple UI
 - HTML5

 **CONS / TODO**

-- some hand editing is needed to make a new article / post (considering scripting this with markdown parser)
+- some hand editing is needed to make a new blog / post (considering scripting this with markdown parser)
 - navigation could use some ... tuning :D
 - currently only works with apache + ssi + mod rewrite